xyxj1024/xyxj1024.github.io/_posts/2022-11-20-debt-overhang.md

 **Definition 17.** *Free cash flow* is cash flow in excess of that required to fund all projects that have positive net present values when discounted at the relevant cost of capital.

-Things will be more complicated if we take into account the principal-agent problem.
+Things will be more complicated if we take into account the principal-agent problem (stated in some cases as "the separation of ownership and control").
 Corporate managers are the agents of shareholders.
 The payout of cash to shareholders reduces the resources under managers' control, and thus reducing managers' power.
 Managers with substantial free cash flow can increase dividends or repurchase stock and thereby pay out current cash that would otherwise be invested in low-return projects or wasted.
 By issuing debt in exchange for stock, corporate managers are bonding their promise to pay out future cash flows in a way such that they give shareholder recipients of the debt the right to take the firm into bankruptcy court if they do not maintain their promise to make the interest and principle payments[^7].
+The agency problem can be formulated as in DeMarzo and Fishman (2007)[^8], where a risk-neutral agent operating a firm observes the firm's cash flow privately and can divert some or all of the cash flow for private benefit.
+In Lambrecht and Myers (2008)[^9], a self-interested coalition of managers that makes investment, financing, and payout decisions maximizes the present value of the expected cash flows taken from the firm's operations, which is the managerial rents, yet subject to the threat of collective action by the shareholders who can either close the firm or manage it privately if they decide to take over.
+An expected utility function of long-lived managers at each time $$t$$ may be written as:

+$$M_{t} \equiv \max \mathbf{E}_{t} \Big( \sum\limits_{j = 0}^{\infty} \omega^{j} u(r_{t + jh}^{v})h \Big),$$

+where $$u(\cdot)$$ is a concave utility function, $$r_{t}^{v}$$ is the monetary value of managerial rents extracted in period $$t$$ ($$v \leq 1$$), the time interval $$h$$ is the time between payouts to shareholders, $$\omega \equiv e^{-\delta h}$$ and $$\delta$$ is managers' subjective discount rate[^10].

-Consider a firm that owns a mine with a commodity inventory $$Q$$.
+Let's consider a firm that owns a mine with a commodity inventory $$Q$$.
 When the mine is open, the commodity is extracted at a constant annual rate $$q$$, and at a constant real average annual cost $$a$$.
 When the mine is closed, a constant real annual maintenance cost $$m$$ is incurred.
 At any point in time, the mine can be closed at a real cost $$k_{1}$$ and reopened at a real cost $$k_{2}$$.
 The real spot price of the commodity $$s$$ is determined in a competitive market and follows the exogenous process:

 $$\mathrm{d}s = \mu s\,\mathrm{d}t + \sigma s \,\mathrm{d}z,$$